n-demidov/benchmarks-tests/README.md

-Just mini benchmarks for self.
+Just mini benchmarks for myself.